The student representative on the San Diego County Board of Education in July was Esther, a senior at Lindsay Community School.

 Esther is a leader in her community and at Lindsay, displaying enormous determination in pursuing her future education and life goals.

-She is enrolled at Palomar College in the fall and will be studying auto mechanics and social work.
-Two divergent areas, but areas she says assistance is needed in her community.
-She said she's aware of the inequities of the world.
+She is enrolled at Palomar College and will be studying auto mechanics and social work.
+Two divergent areas, but areas in which assistance is needed in her community, she says.
+Esther is aware of the inequities of the world.
 She and her peers have experienced a lot of trauma and struggles, and very few people have the tools to help them overcome and succeed.

 "I have a lot to offer in this area," she said.

 And she encourages other Lindsay students to continue pursuing their education to help change the negative perception of young mothers.

 "We are extremely strong and resilient, and we are the backbone of the community!
 We have to rise for our children, our families, each other, and our communities," she said.
 "Get together with other young women who are pushing forward, motivate and support each other, and encourage each other to do our best, always."

 Esther is grateful to the Lindsay community for the support, noting that the school provides many with the family they never had.

 "When I first came to Lindsay, I didn't understand how strong I was, but Lindsay has reminded me that I am somebody," she said.
 "No one will get in my way of success and I will never accept anything less."